Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Numerical examples

-The results for test $1$ and test $2$, associated with the initial conditions $u_{0,1}$ and $u_{0,2}$, are shown in Tables \ref{tab:Test1}--\ref{tab:Test2}, where, for each refinement of the grid, we also report the number of time steps $N$, the sizes $|\mathcal X|$ and $|\mathcal T|$ of the vertex and triangle lists, and the CPU time of the scheme, expressed in seconds.
-We set the coefficient $C$ of the displacements \eqref{eq:displacements length} to $C=2$.
+The results for Test $1$ and Test $2$, associated with the initial conditions $u_{0,1}$ and $u_{0,2}$, are shown in Tables \ref{tab:Test1}--\ref{tab:Test2}, obtained with the coefficient $C$ of the displacements \eqref{eq:displacements length} set to $C=2$.
+In the tables we also report the sizes $|\mathcal X|$ and $|\mathcal T|$ of the vertex and triangle lists for each refinement of the grid.

 Note that the experimental order of convergence follows the theoretical consistency analysis.
 Moreover, test $2$ allows us to show the advantages of implementing the four displacement technique.
 In fact, in this case, there is a large part of the domain where the solution is constant and where the minimization walks would immediately stop at a local minimum if starting from the node $x_j$.
 The displacements, if their length $C\Delta t$ is large enough, allow the walks to bypass the singularity and find the right minimizing node.